snaeimi/SimCenterDocumentation/docs/common/testbeds/sf_bay_area/response_simulation.rst

    :align: center
    :figclass: align-center
    :figwidth: 700
+   :alt: Histogram depicting the distribution of structural response parameters for a wood frame building subjected to multiple ground motion pairs given modeling uncertainties.

    Simulated structural response distribution of the wood frame with modeling uncertainty under the 25 ground motion pairs.